Trump welcomes first leader from sub-Saharan Africa

 But it's the fragile security situation and ongoing fight against the Boko Haram jihadists that are likely to dominate talks.
 The violent insurgency has killed thousands and group abductions of schoolgirls have caused international outrage.
 Neighboring countries have been drawn into the terror group's attempt to carve out an Islamic state, including Niger, where four American servicemen were killed last year.

-Trump is expected to tout the recent sale of military aircraft to Nigeria meant to aid its bid to counter extremists, a move previous administrations had refused citing human rights concerns.
+Trump is expected to tout the recent sale of military aircraft to Nigeria meant to aid its bid to counter extremists, a move previous administrations refused citing human rights concerns.
 Buhari, who faces re-election next year, is planning to ask for additional assistance during the talks.